 The use of the going assumption involves management making judgments, at a particular point in time, about the future outcome of events or condition that are inherently uncertain.
 The Parent Company has no plans to liquidate.
-Management believes that it will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials, cost cutting measures, and entry of new strategic investors which can provide another revenue source to support liquidity.
+Management believes that it will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials, cost cutting measures, and equity funding to support liquidity.
 Accordingly, the parent company financial statements are prepared on a going concern basis.